-Parents are actively involved in various aspects of our school including Governing Council sub-committees, volunteer work, nature play, excursions, and school sports activities.
+Parents are actively involved in various aspects of our school including Governing Council sub-committees, volunteer work and school sports activities.
 Parents are encouraged to attend assemblies and other school events.

 Feeder or Destination Schools

 Our main feeder preschool is Campbelltown Preschool.